 Medicaid provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
 Medicaid is funded jointly by states and the federal government.
 Medicare is a federal program.
 It provides coverage for people age 65 and older, and also some people under age 65 who qualify due to a disability.

 Medicare Advantage Plans (also known as Medicare Part C) offer an alternative to Original Medicare (also known as Medicare Parts A and B).
 Medicare Advantage (MA) Plans replace your coverage under Parts A and B, and sometimes include additional coverage.
 They often (but not always) include a specific network of doctors and health care providers you can use to get care, sometimes at lower costs.

-Dual special needs plans (also called "dual" or "Medicare-Medicare" plans) are for people who qualify for both Medicare and Medicaid.
-Dual plans combine Medicaid and Medicare into one simple plan.
-They cover doctor visits, hospital stays and prescription drugs.
-For people who qualify, these dual plans may offer more health benefits than with Original Medicare and a separate Part D plan.
+Dual special needs plans (also called dual health plans or DSNPs for short) are for people who qualify for both Medicare and Medicaid.
+A dual health plan works together with your Medicaid health plan.
+You’ll keep all your Medicaid benefits.
+Dual health plans cover doctor visits, hospital stays and prescription drugs.
+For people who qualify, a dual health plan may offer more health benefits than with Original Medicare and a separate Part D plan.

 Dual health insurance plans offer benefits and services not typically available through Medicare or Medicaid.
 With a dual plan, you'll keep your Medicaid benefits, and you’ll get more benefits than Original Medicare at no extra cost.